yannickycpan/oxford-mllab/index.md

 ### Option 2: Semi/Unsupervised learning

 - Q1.
 Generative Models.
 Autoencoders: Students will implement various autoencoders, including sparse, denoising, and conditional types.
-I will provide task descriptions, and students will select the appropriate method or combination of methods for the task and draw samples from the autoencoders.
+  1. I will provide task descriptions, and students will select the appropriate method or combination of methods.
+  2. Given some target samples, draw samples from the autoencoders.
+  3. Add supervised learning loss, and see how the autoencoders affect supervised learning performance.

 - Q2.
 Comparative Analysis of Latent SVM and Another Algorithm in Object Detection.
 (TBD) Students will:
   1. Predict which algorithm performs better for specific object detection tasks.